Vegan Puff Pastry

 • This recipe makes approximately 1 lb/500g of dough.
 This is roughly enough to make two 9-inch pie crust tops.

-• It is not recommended to use puff pastry for the bottom layer of baked pies, as the heavier fillings could weigh down the crust and not allow the pastry to puff.
+• It is not recommended to use vegan puff pastry for the bottom layer of baked pies, as the heavier fillings could weigh down the crust and not allow the pastry to puff.

 Storage

-Wrap the puff pastry dough tightly in plastic wrap, or place it in a zip-top bag and store in the fridge for up to 2 days.
+Wrap the vegan puff pastry dough tightly in plastic wrap, or place it in a zip-top bag and store in the fridge for up to 2 days.
 The dough can also be stored in the freezer for up to 2 months.

 FAQs